Classy-Bear/firebase-cloud-functions-telegram/README.md

 ## Features

 - **sendNotification**: Sends a "You received a notification" message to a specified Telegram user.
+- **sendFile**: Sends a file to a specified Telegram user using a URL.
 - **onReceivedMessage**: Listens for incoming messages from users and echoes back the same message.

 ## Prerequisites